|Mark Abele |

 , bill payer, owner's wife, Anna's and Katie's mom.
 Here from the start, works mostly from home but visits daily for filing and other stuff.
 Keeps the numbers in order and tells us where we are, so we don't keep doing the wrong things.

-.
-Beats the bushes for fabrics, raw materials, and odds & ends.
-Does stuff no one else has the time to do.
-Favorite LP: "The Beatles" (better known as "The White Album").
+Beats the bushes (Internet) for fabrics, raw materials, and odds & ends.
+Throws in his 2 cents from time to time.
+Current favorite Beatle: George.
 On-board in various capacities since 9:00AM Monday, September 18, 2000.
 Joe Bunik

 One of The Saturday Guy

 s since March of aught-'12, Joe enjoys helping the wide variety of customers visiting our showroom, no matter the weather.
-A known dabbler and obscurophile, Joe is a web developer at a nearby university and luddite during the off-weeks.Es Cze <email>
+A known dabbler and obscurophile, Joe is a web developer at a nearby university and luddite during the off-weeks.esc <email>

 Does the bulk of the buying and the receiving